DataDog/hiring-engineers/answers.md

 ### Say what's happening
-Luckily for us, we can customize all these settings through "Say what's happening" Let's say this is an Alert, this should be considered Priority 1 and must be addressed immediately:
+We can customize all these settings through "Say what's happening" Let's say this is an Alert, this should be considered Priority 1 and must be addressed immediately:

 We can use variables like {{value}} and {{#is_alert}} to specify key components of the message.
 You can spend a lot of time customizing this settings, so I'll be nice and leave the [notifications documentation here](https://docs.datadoghq.com/monitors/notifications/?tab=is_warning#message-template-variables) for you.